SumonKantiDey/Reddit_Impacts_NER/README.md

 - `./src` - Contains source code for Named Entity Recognition (NER) using LLMs and PLMs.

 ### Code usage instructions ###
-First clone this repo and move to the directory.
-Then, install necessary libraries.
-Also, following commands can be used:
+First, clone this repo and move to the directory.
+Then, install the necessary libraries.
+Also, the following commands can be used:
 ```bash
 $ git clone https://github.com/SumonKantiDey/Reddit_Impacts_NER.git
 $ cd Reddit_Impacts_NER/